Contentstack LogoContentstack Logo

-The seed command in Contentstack CLI allows users to import content to your stack, from GitHub repositories.
-It's an effective command that can help you to migrate content to your stack with minimal steps.
+The seed command in the Contentstack CLI allows you to import content into your stack from GitHub repositories.
+It helps you migrate content with minimal steps and setup.

-To import content to your stack, you can choose from the following two sources:
+You can import content into your stack from the following sources:

 Prerequisites